 This policy proposal has been accepted and has been implemented

-Once the policy has become active, section 6.1 of the current RIPE policy, “IPv4 Address Allocation and Assignment Policies for the RIPE NCC Service Region” will be updated, and a new version of the RIPE Document will be published reflecting this change.
+Once the policy has become active, the RIPE Policy “Temporary Internet Number Assignment Policies” (ripe-587) will be updated.
+As described in the proposed policy, the contents of section 3.3 of the policy document will be replaced, and a new version of the RIPE Document will be published reflecting this change.

-With the information currently available, it is expected that implementation of the new specifications in the proposal would have a low impact in terms of the software development to reflect the policy changes in internal RIPE NCC systems.
-Internal and external processes and documentation would also need to be updated.
+With the information currently available, it is expected that implementation of the new specifications in the proposal would require around one month to update internal and external processes and documentation.